 The next few years included a whirlwind of film projects, including National Lampoon’s Animal House, which quickly became one of the highest-grossing comedies of all time and remains a cult classic.

-Belushi went on to star in half a dozen more feature films, include the 1980 blockbuster The Blues Brothers, based on a recurring SNL sketch with him and Aykroyd.
+Belushi went on to star in half a dozen more feature films, including the 1980 blockbuster The Blues Brothers, based on a recurring SNL sketch with him and Dan Aykroyd.

 Belushi’s Drug Use